dxlliv/planner/docs/getting-started.md

 ### Set up a new user

 Define your users under the `config/users.json` configuration file
-and create a folder for each user in `public/profiles/{username}`.
+and create a `public/profiles/{username}` folder for each one.

 Place an image called `avatar.jpg` in your profile folder.

-### Add some media
+### Provide some media

 IG Planner supports different media types: image, video, album and iframe.

-Add your media to the profile media folder in `public/profiles/{username}/media/`,
+Add your media to your `public/profiles/{username}/media/` folder
-then define all your media in the user configuration like the example above.
+and define all the media in the users configuration like the examples.

 ### Media support

 IG Planner supports different media types: image, video, album and iframe.
-Add your files to the `config/profiles/{id}/media/` folder and define all your media.

 #### Images